Breadn11/Transformers_UE3/guides/coalesced_binds.md

 <summary>FOV</summary>

 #### Description
-Changes your FOV to the specified value.
-Setting it higher than 119 breaks aiming down sights.
+Changes your field of view to the specified value.
+Breaks aiming down sights.

 #### Examples
 `FOV 50`